AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/understanding-the-calendar/understand-enable-program-focus.md

 ---
 # Understand/Enable Program Focus {#understand-enable-program-focus}

 The Marketing Calendar gives you a bird's-eye view of things, but it also allows some interactions.
-You can [create](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/create-entries-directly-in-the-marketing-calendar.md), [edit](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/edit-entries-directly-in-the-marketing-calendar.md), [delete](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/delete-entries-directly-in-the-marketing-calendar.md), and [confirm](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/confirm-entries-directly-in-the-marketing-calendar.md) entries.
+You can [create](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/create-entries-directly-in-the-marketing-calendar.md){target="_blank"}, [edit](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/edit-entries-directly-in-the-marketing-calendar.md){target="_blank"}, [delete](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/delete-entries-directly-in-the-marketing-calendar.md){target="_blank"}, and [confirm](/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/confirm-entries-directly-in-the-marketing-calendar.md){target="_blank"} entries.
 In order to interact with entries, you must focus on a program first.

 1. Go to the **Marketing Calendar**.

    ![](assets/2017-05-10-15-30-47-1.png)

-1. Select an entry and click **Show Program Focus**.
+1. Select an entry and click **[!UICONTROL Show Program Focus]**.

    ![](assets/image2014-10-20-13-3a24-3a3.png)